| Trees | Indices | Help |

 |

 Computes root mean square value of deviations of a rectangular part of a data field.
-Since: 2.18
+The root mean square value is calculated with respect to the mean value.

 Sums values of a rectangular part of a data field.
 This function is equivalent to calling